Free trades and a suite of research tools — but its mobile app isn’t well received.

 Firstrade reviews and complaints

 Firstrade reviews are mixed — investors appreciate commission-free trading, but say its interface isn’t intuitive.
-Firstrade isn’t accredited by the BBB, but it holds an A+ rating, which considers time in business, complaint history, transparency and more.
-As of October 2020, its BBB page has just one complaint and one review, with just 1 out of 5 stars in light of the $75 fee to transfer Firstrade funds to another brokerage account — an account fee that’s fairly commonplace for most platforms.
+Firstrade isn’t accredited by the BBB, and it holds an F rating.
+As of July 2021, its BBB page has just six complaints and three reviews, the reviewers complained mostly about issues with ID verification.

 There isn’t much Firstrade chatter on Reddit, but a few investors mention jumping ship from Robinhood to access Firstrade’s more sophisticated options trading.
 The platform’s mobile app receives mediocre scores, sporting a 3.2 out of 5 on Google Play and 3 out of 5 in the Apple App Store.
 Common complaints include app crashes, a complicated user interface and delays in quote updates.